-In 2015, only 1.59 percent of all U.S. domestic flights were canceled, and only about 0.3 percent were diverted to an airport other than the original destination.
-But though your odds of being canceled are slight, you can face some real hassles if it does happen.
+According to recent data, so far this year, 2.5 percent of all U.S. domestic flights were canceled, and only about 0.23 percent have been diverted to an airport other than the original destination.
+While these numbers are the highest they’ve been since 2015, your odds of being canceled are still slight, but you can face some real hassles if it does happen.
 You might be surprised to find that, in the U.S., no federal law or regulation specifies what "rights" you have when an airline cancels your flight.
 The only federal laws or regulations applying to so-called "irregular operations" deal narrowly with bumping due to an oversold flight and extended tarmac delays.
 Your rights as a canceled passenger derive solely from the airlines' contracts of carriage, plus relevant principles of general contract law.

 All airline contracts go to extremes to make sure you understand that (1) airlines do not guarantee schedules, and (2) airlines are never responsible for consequential damages—losses you might suffer because you don't arrive at your destination on time or at all.